How to Fix a Garbage Disposal Leaking from the Bottom

 Diy Fixes For Common Problems

-Finding your garbage disposal leaking from the bottom is never fun.
-But, before you call a plumber, try these simple DIY fixes.
-They might just save the day.
+A garbage disposal leaking from the bottom may seem daunting, but before calling a plumber, try these simple DIY fixes.
+They could resolve the issue without professional help.

 Diy Fixes For Common Problems